kleonang/NavUS/README.md

 For our main server-run Python scripts, `CalculatePath.py` and `TelegramBot.py`, we ensured that the code conforms to the [PEP 8 Style Guide](https://www.python.org/dev/peps/pep-0008/).
 This makes the code for these essential files more readable and enables other software developers from outside the NavUS development team to comprehend our code more easily.
 In the above Python scripts, we adhered to the naming conventions, styles as well as formatting recommendations of code and comments in PEP 8.

 ### Error Handling
 For all our applications, we have ensured that they run as intended and inform the user of ongoing processes as far as possible.
 For example, a loading circle animation would play when the Android application is fetching data from our server to let the user know that the application is currently performing tasks.
 Also, the application would pause the tutorial if the user entered a source and destination with no route.
 The tutorial will resume from where it left off when a route can be found.
 If the user has no internet access, the application would alert the user that it cannot connect to the route server.

 On the server end, we ensured that routes can still be generated even when the NextBus API is down.
 However, the estimated time of arrival would not be provided in this case.
 In the event that our server is down, our Telegram bot would alert the user that it is unable to connect to the route server.

+We have also made 2 servers available for calculating routes: one each on Firebase and PythonAnywhere.
+This additional layer of redundancy enables us to redirect queries from one server to the other in case of server-side maintenance activities beyond our control.

 ## Comparisons with Existing Applications
 **NUS NextBus** app provides us with the bus routes and arrival times of buses but assumes you know the closest bus stop to your destination.
 Also, there is no functionality to enter a bus stop and get directions from your location to your intended destination.